jo-makar/esp8266-toolbox/README.md

 for RSA encryption and decryption.

 # SMTP client framework
-A simple SMTP client is available in smtp/.
+A simple SMTP client for sending mails and texts is available in smtp/.

 Currently only supporting non-SSL/TLS SMTP providers (eg SMTP2GO).